AN ARTIST IN THE WORLD

 TAKEN FROM "NOTES FROM THE UNTERWELD'' 2012

-I had found what I was looking for, passed through the Tenth Gate, drunk from the Holy Grail, sounded the Black Horn but to complete my quest I would have to find a way to integrate my shadow.
-I had found meaning in the world and purpose to being, now all there was left to do was act.
+I had found what I was looking for, passed through the Ninth Gate, drunk from the Holy Grail, sounded the Black Horn but to complete my quest I would have to find a way to integrate my shadow.
+I had found meaning in the world and purpose to being, now all there was left to do, was act.